Updated: Dec 15, 2020

-The daily check in's with the camera created closeness to each other, because you could see each other every day and could not hide behind the screen.
-Already after the 3rd day you could feel how the team approached each other.
-Of course, not only the check in's helped that the developers acted more and more as a team.
-Also the intensive cooperation during the workshop helped to bring the team closer together.
-The presence of the product manager brought a certain commitment and also a certain positive pressure.
+The daily check-ins with the camera created closeness to each other, because you could see each other every day and could not hide in your own four walls.
+Already after the 3rd day you could feel how the team approached each other differently.
+Of course, it wasn't only the check-ins that helped the developers to act more and more as a team.
+The intensive cooperation during the workshops also helped the team to come closer together.
+Additionally, the presence of the product manager brought a certain commitment and positive pressure.

 Presentation work status:

-Every day the team members had to present their work status to the PO, Scrum Master and the Product Manager.
-This created a short feedback cycle and changes could be incorporated immediately and questions answered at the same time.
-In addition, due to time pressure the team was "forced" to have the courage towards a gap and take a certain risk (agile principles).
-Since the progress was immediately visible, the team gained new motivation and confidence that they would be integrated into a regulated, agile working mode at the end of the workshop.
-The joint achievement of goals is of great importance for team building, which became very clear in this case.
+Every day the team members were able to present their work status to the Product Owner, Scrum Master and the Product Manager.
+This created a short feedback cycle.
+Questions were answered directly and changes could be incorporated immediately.
+In addition, the team was "forced" by the time pressure to have the courage to accept a gap (in their planning/knowledge?) and take a certain risk (agile principles).
+As the progress was immediately visible, the team gained new motivation and confidence to be able to work in a regulated, agile mode.
+The joint achievement of goals is of great importance for team building, which was very clear in this case.

-If an agile team, due to whatever circumstances, gets into a state where the path seems hopeless, a temporary 1:1 support of the Scrum Master as well as the PO can strengthen the team.
-If the team works remotely and does not (yet) know each other personally, workshops are a great opportunity to weld the team together into one unit, to get a common understanding of the content and to prepare for an onboarding into the running project.
-Sometimes you have to take a step back to move forward again.
+If an agile team, due to whatever circumstances, gets into a state where the path seems hopeless, a temporary 1:1 supervision of the Scrum Master as well as the Product Owner can strengthen the team.
+If the team works remotely and does not (yet) know each other personally, this workshop variant is a great opportunity to weld the team together into one unit, to get a common understanding of the content and thus prepare for an onboarding into the current project.
+Sometimes you must take a step back to move forward again.

-Today, about 3 months and 2 PI's later, still in a special situation through Covid19, I can say with joy and pride that my team is doing a very good job and the cohesion is noticeable every day.
+Today, about 3 months and 2 PIs later, still in a special situation due to Covid19, I can say with joy and pride that the team is doing a very good job and the cohesion can be felt every day.
 We also have a lot of fun working together and we know each other so well that we can laugh together.
-From a frustrated, de-motivated team to a strong, well-positioned team that supports each other and works together towards a goal.
+From a frustrated, de-motivated team to a strong, well-positioned team that supports each other and together, now full of energy, work towards a goal.